-- 8 Unanimous decisions - (1) A decision of the directors is taken in accordance with this article when all eligible directors indicate to each other by any means that they share a common view on a matter. - (2) Such a decision may take the form of a resolution in writing, copies of which have been signed by each eligible director or to which each eligible director has otherwise indicated agreement in writing. - (3) References in this article to eligible directors are to directors who would have been entitled to vote on the matter had it been proposed as a resolution at a directors' meeting. - (4) A decision may not be taken in accordance with this article if the eligible directors would not have formed a quorum at such a meeting. - 9 Calling a directors' meeting - (1) Any director may call a directors' meeting by giving notice of the meeting to the directors or by authorising the Company secretary (if any) to give such notice. - (2) Notice of any directors' meeting must indicate: - (a) its proposed date and time; - (b) where it is to take place; and - (c) if it is anticipated that directors participating in the meeting will not be in the same place, how it is proposed that they should communicate with each other during the meeting. - (3) Notice of a directors' meeting must be given to each director, but need not be in writing. - (4) Notice of a directors' meeting need not be given to directors who waive their entitlement to notice of that meeting, by giving notice to that effect to the Company not more than 7 days after the date on which the meeting is held.
-Where such notice is given after the meeting has been held, that does not affect the validity of the meeting, or of any business conducted at it. - 10 Participation in directors' meetings - (1) Subject to the articles, directors participate in a directors' meeting, or part of a directors' meeting, when: - (a) the meeting has been called and takes place in accordance with the articles, and - (b) they can each communicate to the others any information or opinions they have on any particular item of the business of the meeting. - (2) In determining whether directors are participating in a directors' meeting, it is irrelevant where any director is or how they communicate with each other. - (3) If all the directors participating in a meeting are not in the same place, they may decide that the meeting is to be treated as taking place wherever any of them is. - 11 Quorum for directors' meetings to be voted on, except a proposal to call another meeting.
+- 9.-(1) Any director may call a directors' meeting by giving notice of the meeting to the - directors or by authorising the company secretary (if any) to give such notice. - (2) Notice of any directors' meeting must indicate- - (a) its proposed date and time; - (b) where it is to take place; and - (c) if it is anticipated that directors participating in the meeting will not be in the same place, how it is proposed that they should communicate with each other during the meeting. - (3) Notice of a directors' meeting must be given to each director, but need not be in writing. - (4) Notice of a directors' meeting need not be given to directors who waive their entitlement to notice of that meeting, by giving notice to that effect to the company not more than 7 days after the date on which the meeting is held.
+Where such notice is given after the meeting has been held, that does not affect the validity of the meeting, or of any business conducted at it.

+Participation in directors' meetings

+- 10.-(1) Subject to the articles, directors participate in a directors' meeting, or part of a - directors' meeting, when- - (a) the meeting has been called and takes place in accordance with the articles, and - (b) they can each communicate to the others any information or opinions they have on any particular item of the business of the meeting. - (2) In determining whether directors are participating in a directors' meeting, it is irrelevant where any director is or how they communicate with each other. - (3) If all the directors participating in a meeting are not in the same place, they may decide that the meeting is to be treated as taking place wherever any of them is.

+Quorum for directors' meetings

-- (2) The quorum for directors' meetings may be fixed from time to time by a decision of the directors, but it must never be less than two unless there is just a sole director in office, and unless otherwise fixed it is two. - (3) If the total number of directors for the time being is less than the quorum required, the directors must not take any decision other than a decision: - (a) to appoint further directors, or - (b) to call a general meeting so as to enable the shareholders to appoint further directors. - 12 Chairing of directors' meetings - (1) The directors may appoint a director to chair their meetings. - (2) The person so appointed for the time being is known as the chairman. - (3) The directors may terminate the chairman's appointment at any time. - (4) If the chairman is not participating in a directors' meeting within ten minutes of the time at which it was to start, the participating directors must appoint one of themselves to chair it. - 13 Casting vote
+- 11.-(1) At a directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting. - (2) The quorum for directors' meetings may be fixed from time to time by a decision of the directors, but it must never be less than two, and unless otherwise fixed it is two. - (3) If the total number of directors for the time being is less than the quorum required, the - directors must not take any decision other than a decision- - (a) to appoint further directors, or - (b) to call a general meeting so as to enable the shareholders to appoint further directors.

+Chairing of directors' meetings

+- 12.-(1) The directors may appoint a director to chair their meetings. - (2) The person so appointed for the time being is known as the chairman. - (3) The directors may terminate the chairman's appointment at any time. - (4) If the chairman is not participating in a directors' meeting within ten minutes of the time at which it was to start, the participating directors must appoint one of themselves to chair it.